Innovation-Redefined/IoT-RPI/README.md

-# IOT-RPI
+# IoT-RPI

-Internet Of Things using Raspberry Pi, The Pi is designed from the start for benevolent hackers.
+Internet of Things using Raspberry Pi, The Pi is designed from the start for benevolent hackers.
 It can be turned into a media centre, an office computer, a firewall, a weather station, a wildlife camera or a drone controller – with a little programming.